Asia Today: Sri Lanka minister who drank potion is positive

 Doctors have said there is no scientific basis for the syrup as remedy for the coronavirus.
 It’s said to contain honey and nutmeg.

-Thousands of people gathered in long queues in December in the village of Bandara, northeast of the capital Colombo, to obtain the syrup, just days after Wanniarachchi and several other government officials publicly consumed it.
+Thousands of people gathered in long queues in December in the town of Kegalle, northeast of the capital Colombo, to obtain the syrup, just days after Wanniarachchi and several other government officials publicly consumed it.

 The maker of the syrup said he got the formula through his divine powers.
 In local media, he claimed the Hindu goddess Kaali appeared to him in a dream and gave the recipe to save humanity from the coronavirus.

-Note: This story has been corrected to show that the town where people lined up for the syrup was Kegalle.